Why It Works

-Combine chilis and half of sichuan peppercorns in a small saucepan and heat over medium-high heat, stirring often, until a toasted aroma starts coming from them, about 1 1/2 minutes.
+Combine chiles and half of Sichuan peppercorns in a small saucepan and heat over medium-high heat, stirring often, until a toasted aroma starts coming from them, about 1 1/2 minutes.
 Add oil and cook until the oil starts to bubble slightly.
 Remove from heat and set aside until ready to use.

 In a small bowl combine sesame seed oil, soy sauce, vinegar, broad bean paste, and sugar.
 Stir to combine.

 Add noodles to boiling water and cook according to package directions until just cooked through.
 Transfer to a strainer and run under cold water until well chilled.
 Place noodles in a large serving bowl and add spinach.
-Add chili oil and soy sauce mixture and toss to coat.
-Sprinkle with peanuts, mustard roo, sliced chilis, scallion greens, and reserved Sichuan peppercorns.
+Add chile oil and soy sauce mixture and toss to coat.
+Sprinkle with peanuts, mustard roo, sliced chiles, scallion greens, and reserved Sichuan peppercorns.
 Serve immediately.